altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Where?"<br/>

-Becker held the handkerchief with his left hand while grabbing the hilt of his sword with his right.
+Becker held the handkerchief with his left hand while grabbing the hilt of his sword with his right.<br/>

 Boislow was biting on his fingers as he looked at the stalls.
-He was ignoring the matter with the child completely.
+He was ignoring the matter with the child completely.<br/>

-Becker had a gentle smile on his lips while his eyes turned bloodshot.
+Becker had a gentle smile on his lips while his eyes turned bloodshot.<br/>

 "Where are you hurt?
 You really don't know?
 Let me tell you...
 It's on your neck...!!"<br/>